osmangold/Research-Project-approval-Part-1-/README.md

 Research & Project approval (Part 1)
 ====================================

--   By Michelle Lai
+-   By Osman Hussain
 -   Weight: 1
--   Project to be done in teams of 3 people
+-   Project to be done in teams of 1 people
 -   Ongoing project - started

-    May 27, 2022
+    May 29, 2023

     , must end by

-    Jun 3, 2022
+    Jun 3, 2023

      - you're done with 0% of tasks.
 -   **Manual QA review must be done** (request it when you are done with the project)